thezbyg/mcp2200ctl/README.md

 ### Compiler

 Some of C++11 features are required.
-Compilation is currently only tested on gcc version 5.3.1.
+Compilation is currently only tested on the following compilers:

+ * gcc 5.4.1
+ * gcc 6.2.0
+ * clang 3.8
+ * clang 3.9

 ### Build dependencies